JonasBa/eslint-performance/runner/README.md

 - CI/CD performance checks
 - Pre-commit performance validation

-For ongoing development with custom ESLint configs, consider using the [@eslint-performance/plugin-runtime-complexity](https://www.npmjs.com/package/@eslint-performance/plugin-runtime-complexity) plugin directly.
+For ongoing development with custom ESLint configs, use the plugin directly.

-## Related

-- [@eslint-performance/plugin-runtime-complexity](https://www.npmjs.com/package/@eslint-performance/plugin-runtime-complexity) - The ESLint plugin this runner uses

 ## License